alukosdev/ccsp/concepts/cloud/cloud-terminology.md

----
-icon: stop
----

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# Cloud Terminology
+# Cloud Terminology*

 === Apache CloudStack
 Apache CloudStack creates, manages, and deploys clouds.
 It is an open-source application.
 It is software utilized to deploy and manage large networks of virtual machines, that need to be highly available.